ranjbar-dev/golog/README.md

 # Golog v1.0.0

-log package for personal use
+log package for team use